MNPowerShellGroup/MeetingNotes/December Meeting/presentation_notes.md

     ```powershell
      <#
-    Enclose your comment based help in a comment block like this
+    Enclose your comment based help in a comment block like this.
+    It works well for multipled lines of comments which are used in writting comment based help
     #>
     ```
 - Keywords in the help are preceded by a . and generally are written all capital letters and followed by and description that is indented on the next line.

     - You can use one to all of the keywords for comment based help.
     - There are many keywords, here's a short list of main keywords.
-See the source above for a more exhaustive list
+See the Microsoft doc linked above for a more exhaustive list

         - SYNOPSIS